Update from 7.12 to 7.13

 Procedure

 1. Check for available database patch scripts for your database that are within the bounds of your update path.
-Locate the scripts at $DISTRIBUTION_PATH/sql/upgrade in the pre-packaged distribution (where $DISTRIBUTION_PATH is the path of an unpacked distribution) or in the Camunda Nexus.
+Locate the scripts at $DISTRIBUTION_PATH/sql/upgrade in the pre-packaged distribution (where $DISTRIBUTION_PATH is the path of an unpacked distribution) or in the Camunda Artifact Repository.
 We highly recommend executing these patches before updating.
 Execute them in ascending order by version number.
 The naming pattern is $DATABASENAME_engine_7.12_patch_?.sql.

 2. Execute the corresponding update scripts named